maxalbanese/CyberMALT/README.md

 For more details on the autoencoder structure and its role in anomaly detection

 ### [Anomaly Score](appendices/AnomalyScore.md)
-More Details on the Parameters of the Threshold
+Emphasis on the Anomaly Score.

 ### [Dataset CIC-IDS2017](appendices/Dataset.md)
 Detailed Description of the Dataset CIC-IDS2017 and of the Attacks that were Utilized